The School's Management Team

 Continuing his own education, James is currently studying to complete an MSc in Cyber Security and Human Factors and recently presented his Academic Paper on the susceptibility of different socio-dynamic groups at a Cyber Security Conference in Bournemouth.

 Away from IT James is a keen brass and vocal musician, twice winning ‘Choir of the Day’ in the BBC Choir of the Year competition and has represented the United Kingdom in the European-wide competition ‘Let The People Sing’.
 Locally he is Musical Director of Godalming Band, winning consecutive titles as Best Conductor, culminating in the band winning scaba ‘Band of the Year’ in 2018.

 Head of Safeguarding

 Amy joined More House School as Head of Safeguarding in September 2021.

-Originating from Edinburgh, Amy’s secondary school years were spent at Fettes College and she graduated with a MA from Glasgow University.
+Originating from Edinburgh, Amy’s secondary school years were spent at Fettes College and she graduated with an MA from Glasgow University.

 In 2000, Amy moved down to London and began her career travelling around the world organising conferences and events.
 After meeting her husband, she decided on a career change and moved into the world of IT, working for Red Bull.
 Following some time out raising her children, Amy returned to work within the education sector.

-Amy has moved to More House School after being Deputy Designated Safeguarding Lead at a secondary school in Farnham.
-Her role as Head of Safeguarding will be to help shape the School’s forward approach to safeguarding.
-She brings with her a wide range of experiences and has a true passion for safeguarding and child protection.
-Amy strongly believes in listening to the voice of the child and feels that by empowering children, whilst making them feel safe, they can be helped to overcome the many difficulties life can bring.
+Amy moved to More House School after being Deputy Designated Safeguarding Lead at a secondary school in Farnham.
+With her wide range of experiences and a true passion for safeguarding and child protection.
+Amy is the leading force in shaping the School’s forward approach to safeguarding.
+Amy strongly believes in listening to the voice of the child and feels that by empowering children, whilst making them feel safe, they can be helped to overcome the many difficulties that life can bring.

 In her spare time Amy enjoys gardening and making furniture, as well as being kept busy by her two boys.